Seer: Online Context Learning for Fast Synchronous LLM Reinforcement Learning: Background and Motivation

+Reinforcement learning (RL) for LLMs progresses through a repeated iterative loop.
+In each iteration, the model generates responses for a batch of prompts (rollout), evaluators assign quality scores to those responses (reward computation), these scores are transformed into supervision signals (experience construction), and the model is updated accordingly (training).
+The updated parameters are then distributed to inference workers to initiate the next iteration (weight update).
+A series of recent systems aim to accelerate this loop by improving coordination across stages. veRL~\cite{sheng2025hybridflow} colocates rollout and training to reduce data movement, RLHFuse~\cite{zhong2025optimizing} overlaps reward computation with experience construction, and Kimi-K2~\cite{team2025kimik2} further optimizes checkpoint conversion and weight distribution.
+However, Table \ref{tab:time_distribution} makes clear that such non-rollout phase optimizations are insufficient: across three representative production workloads, rollout alone occupies 63–87\% of total iteration time, overwhelmingly dominating all other stages.

-Training chain-of-thought (CoT) reasoning is central to RL for reasoning models~\cite{team2025kimik15,guo2025deepseek}.
-Models are trained to generate longer and more detailed reasoning chains to enhance their problem-solving capabilities.
-However, this introduces two critical characteristics during rollout: (1) \textbf{long average output lengths}, and (2) \textbf{high variance in output lengths across requests}.
-Figure~\ref{fig:length_distribution} illustrates the distribution of output lengths during rollout for three tasks, revealing that generation lengths span an enormous range from a few hundred tokens to as many as 98K tokens.
-On one hand, the long average output length (tens of thousands of tokens) places immense pressure on memory management.
-On the other hand, the high variance in output lengths leads to long-tail inefficiency, where a small number of extremely long requests monopolize GPU resources in the later stage of rollout.
+This imbalance is structural and rooted in the nature of training reasoning models.
+RL increasingly relies on chain-of-thought (CoT) supervision, which encourages models to produce longer and more detailed reasoning traces.
+As a result, rollout exhibits two defining characteristics: long average output lengths and extremely high variance across requests.
+Figure \ref{fig:length_distribution} shows that generations range from a few hundred tokens to as many as 96k tokens.
+Long average outputs exert heavy pressure on memory because KVCache consumption scales with request length, while the extreme variance produces severe long-tail effects: a small number of exceptionally long requests monopolize GPU resources near the end of rollout.
+Figure \ref{fig:rollout_analysis} illustrates how these properties cause substantial resource underutilization and imbalance, motivating the two challenges discussed next.

-Figure~\ref{fig:rollout_analysis} further demonstrates the resource waste caused by long generation sequences during rollout.
-These metrics reveal two major challenges:

-\textbf{Challenge \#1: Varying memory consumption.} For requests with average output lengths of tens of thousands of tokens, the KVCache can occupy several gigabytes of memory.
-This memory footprint is amplified by a factor of \(G\) in GRPO-like algorithms, where \(G\) responses are generated for each prompt within the same group.
-Such massive memory consumption can lead to memory exhaustion, forcing the system to preempt running requests.
-In the worst case, a single instance can only execute one prompt group at a time.
-However, reserving KVCache space upfront to avoid preemption leads to severe resource underutilization.
-Since memory consumption is proportional to the total sequence length, requests in their early generation phase (with only a few hundred tokens) may occupy the entire memory space for hundreds of seconds, drastically reducing throughput.